iamhslee/iamhslee/README.md

 ### Hi there 👋
-My name is Hyunseo Lee, and I'm am an undergraduate student in Handong Global University @ South Korea.
+My name is Hyunseo Lee, and I'm an undergraduate student in Handong Global University @ South Korea.